ZachS2/Zseurkamp/README.md

 -  👋 Hi, I’m Zach!
 -  💻 I’m interested in HTML, CSS, & JavaScript Web Development.
+Also Android Development
--  ⌨ I’m currently learning JavaScript!
+-  ⌨ I’m currently learning JavaScript and Android Development
--  💾 I’m looking to collaborate on various development projects!
+-  💾 I’m looking to collaborate on various web development projects!

 <!---
 Zseurkamp/Zseurkamp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.